ircdocs/modern-irc/index.md

 Servers and clients SHOULD ignore empty lines.

 Servers SHOULD gracefully handle messages over the 512-bytes limit.
-This includes:
+They may:

-* sending an error numeric back
+* Send an error numeric back.
-* truncating on the 510th byte (and adding `\r\n` at the end) or the last UTF-8 character or grapheme that fits.
+* Truncate on the 510th byte (and add `\r\n` at the end) or on the last UTF-8 character or grapheme that fits.
-* ignoring the message or closing the connection, but this may be confusing to users of buggy clients.
+* Ignore the message or close the connection – but this may be confusing to users of buggy clients.

 ## Numeric Replies